 Heating Seasonal Performance Factor, an equipment efficiency rating.
 As with MPG on a car, the higher the rating the more fuel efficient the equipment is.

-A device that adds moisture to warm air.
+A device that adds moisture to warm air for your home.

 Heating, ventilating, and air conditioning